sheoranhimansh/Chroma-Keying-Videos/README.md

 Learn how to capture frames from a webcam connected to your computer and save them as images in a folder.
 You may use either the built-in camera of your laptop or an external one connected through USB.
 You should also be able to display the frames (the video) on the screen while capturing.

+## 3. Chroma keying:
+Create an interesting composite of two videos using this technique, possibly with one video including yourselves.